vocdoni/davinci-circom/README.md

 ## Circuit testing execution

 The circuits execution (proof generation and verification) is done using `golang`.
-The tests use `gnark-crypto` for curve operations and Poseidon2 hashing to ensure compatibility with Gnark-based backends.
+The tests use the `poseidon377` package for reference hashing to ensure compatibility with Penumbra-style parameters.

 ### Go